 Your green bin is the best place for all your garden waste and food scraps.

 But don’t forget!
 Make sure to leave plastic, compostable and bio-degradable bin liners out of the green bin, as these end up in landfill.
-Wrap food scraps in paper towel or newspaper instead.
+Wrap food scraps in paper towel, small brown paper bags or newspaper instead.
 You can also put food scraps inside small paper bags or use a paper kitchen caddy liner.

 ✔ Yes | ✖ No |